Chart Color Schemes

 Jindabyne - Berridale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Jindabyne - Berridale's population is around 8,795 as of August 2025.
-This reflects an increase of 760 people since the 2021 Census, which reported a population of 8,035.
-The change is inferred from the estimated resident population of 8,620 in June 2024 and an additional 149 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.2 persons per square kilometer.
-Jindabyne - Berridale's 9.5% growth since the 2021 census exceeded the SA3 area (4.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 54.7% of overall population gains during recent periods.
+Jindabyne-Berridale's population is 8,783 as of Nov 2025.
+This shows an increase of 748 people since the 2021 Census, which reported a population of 8,035.
+The growth is inferred from ABS data showing an estimated resident population of 8,591 in June 2024 and an additional 156 validated new addresses since the Census date.
+This results in a population density of 2.2 persons per square kilometer.
+Jindabyne-Berridale's growth rate of 9.3% since the 2021 census exceeds its SA3 area (4.5%) and SA4 region, indicating it as a growth leader.
+Overseas migration contributed approximately 54.7% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-A significant population increase is forecasted in the top quartile of Australia's regional areas, with Jindabyne - Berridale expected to increase by 2,838 persons to 2041 based on latest population numbers, marking a total increase of 29.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate a significant increase in the top quartile of Australia's regional areas, with Jindabyne-Berridale expected to increase by 2,838 persons to 2041 based on latest numbers, indicating a total increase of 29.7% over 17 years.

 Frequently Asked Questions - Population